wptrainingteam/repo-template/README.md

 _For example:_

-*   Students may need to download the TwentySixteen theme before beginning
+*   Participants may need to download the TwentySixteen theme before beginning

 ## Have You Thought About...?